Skip to content

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-2:10 And a river went out of Eden to water the garden; and from there it was parted, and became into four heads.
+2:10 A river flows out of Eden to water the garden; and from there it divides, and becomes four branches.

-2:11 The name of the first is Person: that is it which compassed the whole land of Havilah, where there is gold;
+2:11 The name of the first is Pishon (meaning increase): the one that circles the whole land of Havilah, where gold is;

-2:14 And the name of the third river is Hiddekel: that is it which goes toward the east of Assyria.
-And the fourth river is Euphrates.
+2:14 The name of the third river is Hiddekel (meaning rapid.
+Better know as the Tigris): the one that flows toward the east of Assyria.
+The fourth river is Euphrates.

 2:15 And YAHWEH יְהֹוָה